dysemjay/ticalc/README.md

 	spasm -I includes src\flame.z80 flame.8xp

-	The prebuild binary is also included as builds/flame.8xp
+	The prebuilt binary is also included as builds/flame.8xp